-In a record election for conservation funding, The Trust for Public Land Action Fund played a significant role in the approval of 40 ballot measure campaigns, and won 32 of them, creating over $4 billion in new funding for conservation, parks and restoration.
-Whether a city or county voted “red” or “blue” – most voted “green” for parks and conservation.
-Here some election highlights:
+In another record election for conservation funding, The Trust for Public Land Action Fund and The Trust for Public Land led or played a significant role in 26 ballot measure campaigns, and won 25 of them, creating over $6 billion in new funding for conservation, parks and restoration.
+Whether a city or county voted “red” or “blue,” they voted “green” for parks and conservation.

 California, Proposition 68 California voters gave 57 percent approval to a record $4.1 package of bonds to provide parks, open space, and clean water with a critical focus on mitigating climate impacts using natural climate solutions, while helping California’s communities to become resilient to climate impacts.

 Georgia An impressive 3.1 million Georgians voted to support the Georgia Outdoor Stewardship program (83 percent), setting aside a portion of the existing sales tax on outdoor items to create a 10-year, $220 million trust fund.
 Funding will protect working forests, wildlife habitat, and land critical to clean drinking water; and acquire and improve parks and trails.